napphuong/INDRA_AutoHotkey/README.md

 Ctrl+6: Create folder from file id.xlsx and download text file

 # Issues
-2017.03.05: Some time, the tools does not click Save button at "Save As" window

 # Change Logs:

+2017.03.06 SOLVED Issues 2017.03.05: Some time, the tools does not click Save button at "Save As" window (This issue due to window switch accidentally -> solved by re-active the window before clicking)

 2017.03.05: First Release